Dibya-web98/project1-motioncut/README.md

 💡 This project was created as part of *Project 1* for the *MotionCut Internship*.

-## 🔗 Live Preview (optional)
-If hosted (like on GitHub Pages), you can add a live preview link here.

 ## 🛠 Technologies Used
 - HTML5
 - CSS3